ldbc/ldbc_snb_interactive_v1_impls/postgres/README.md

 In order to allow for easier experimenting, PostgreSQL converter (`load.sh`) accept a few special options using environment variables.
 Most probably you won't need to touch them unless you are experimenting.

+ - `PG_FORCE_REGENERATE`: you can force the loader to (re)generate PostgreSQL-specific CSV files for posts and comments.
+Possible values are:
+    - `yes`: (re)generate PostgreSQL-specific CSV files for posts and comments.
+    - `no`: (re)generate only PostgreSQL-specific CSV files if they don't exist of older than their source files.
+For performance reasons, **this is the default**.

  - `PG_LOAD_TO_DB`: controls whether we want to do or skip database loading phase.
 Possible values are:
     - `load`: loads to the database, as one might expect. **This is the default.**